greenonline/YACCAdventure/README.md

    - As of v.23/v.24, you can now enter "give Gandalf 10 gold coins"
  - 'pick gold up"
    - You can not split the infinitive, yet.
+   - As of v.26, you can now enter "pick 10 gold coins up", "pick key up"
  - "give key to Gandlaf"
    - Proper names, other than Thorin's, are not checked against any list of valid names, nor valid spelling.
    - Gandalf isn't even here, even if you spell the name correctly.
  - Lack of prepositions
    - You can't stab Thorin *in* the eye, nor put the key *under* the knife, yet.
- - Inconsistant syntax error messages
+ - Inconsistant, or apparent duplicate, syntax error messages

 However, this is just to get you started.
 You can polish it off, in your own styling, dear Reader.